-Forests potentially have a very important role to play in global climate change mitigation.
+Forests have a very important role to play in global climate change mitigation.
 They act as carbon sinks while wood products offer alternatives to more carbon intensive materials and fuels.
-Forest Research reviewed previous studies to set estimates for forestry-based mitigation options and highlight gaps in the evidence where further research is required.
-Cost-effectiveness estimates like these can help the UK Government minimise the costs of meeting climate change mitigation targets.
+Forest Research reviewed previous studies that provide estimates for forestry-based mitigation options and highlights where further research is required in the future.
+Cost-effectiveness estimates are an important part of the evidence base needed to help the UK Government minimise the costs of meeting climate change mitigation targets.

 Key findings and recommendations

 - Methodological inconsistency and a lack of transparency hampers direct comparisons of estimates made by previous studies

 - Forestry options are generally cost-effective compared to many other alternatives, as judged by current UK benchmarks